drdrej/app-buildr/README.md

 ## Description:
 A code-generator to build apps.
-App-Buildr use templates and JavaScript to build boiler-plate-code for your apps. the concept is based on model-driven-architecture idea and templating.
+App-Buildr use templates and JavaScript to build boiler-plate-code for your apps. the concept is based on the idea of model-driven-architecture and templating.

 ## Usage